 Larger companies have an easier time implementing these sorts of projects successfully, although big data-generated projects are starting to take hold in mid-size and smaller companies too.
 Access to the technology and skills that make all of this possible is getting easier as adoption rates increase, more data scientists graduates, and prices for off-the-shelf solutions go down.

-One thing is clear; more companies than ever are putting time and effort into Investment in ML and data related solutions is expected to increase from $35.8 billion in 2019 to $79.2 billion in 2022, according to the International Data Corporation.
+One thing is clear: more companies than ever are putting time and effort into this new technology.
+Investment in ML and data related solutions is expected to increase from $35.8 billion in 2019 to $79.2 billion in 2022, according to the International Data Corporation.

 Telecoms and financial services are the two sectors currently investing the most and leading the way.
 Healthcare is also taking a keen interest.
 Compared to others, these sectors are sitting on more data and the upside of unlocking new opportunities could be enormous.

 What's the value of machine learning for business?